noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 :strong:`data-controller`, :strong:`/api`, then click on :button:`Try
 it out` and then on `Execute`.

-Stations in the resulting list can be used in the other methods to retrieve additional data about each of them.
+Station types in the resulting list can be used in the other methods to retrieve additional data about each of them.
 To check which station belongs to which datasets, you can check the list of :ref:`mobility-datasets`.